esamattis/yalr/README.md

-The `yalr` command will start a [LiveReload Protocol v7][protocol] compatible Web Socket server on a port 35729 and will start recursively watching all the files in the current working directory and its subdirectories.
+The `yalr` command will start a [LiveReload Protocol v7][protocol] compatible Web Socket server on a port 35729 and will start recursively watching all the files for modifications in the current working directory and its subdirectories.
+File/directory deletions and additions are considered as modifications too.

 It will will print out the script tag needed to connect your browser to YALR server or you can use the [LiveReload Chrome extension][extension].
 Then the browser page will be automatically reloaded every time when a change is detected in the watch path.